Sitecore-Hackathon/2021-Anonymous-Sitecoreholics/README.md

 ⟹ Best use of Headless using JSS or .NET

 ## Description
 Our project is called S**pee**do - it's an abbreviation for Sitecore Poor man's Experience Edge.
 The concept is simple.
-The CM will persist layout service responses (using ILayoutService) and media items to a given persistent storage on publish and the rendering host will then read layout service content from here instead of calling the CD and media will be served statically from the rendering host using the File Server Option available.
+The CM will scrape and persist layout service responses and media items to a given persistent storage on publish and the rendering host will then read layout service content from here instead of calling the CD and media will be served statically from the rendering host using the File Server Option available.
 The following drawing summarizes the concept!
 ![Concept](docs/images/concept.jpg?raw=true "Concept")

 ### Benefits